fullcalendar/fullcalendar-docs/_docs-v5/upgrading-from-v4.md

 - Many options have been renamed, including the highly-used `defaultView` and `defaultDate`
 - Options related to custom content injection have been refactored.
 If an option name had the word `text`, `html`, or `render` in it, it has probably been replaced by something else.
 - the Vue and Angular connectors have different APIs for accepting options
-- `event.duration` is now an official Event class property, it can't be accessed in `event.extendedProps` anymore, use an alternative name instead ([see below](#event-duration-property))

 **Major new features:**